nsisodiya/react-native-state-viewer/README.md

 # react-native-state-viewer
 This is a debugger tool designed for debug react native apps.
-But It can be used to debug State of any react app.
+But It can be used to debug "State" of any kind app.
+Yes, Any kind of app/project (desktop/mobile) etc.
 # What exactly is this?

 Check the following image.
-You will get idea.
+Image show debugging (viewing) state of a component of a react-native app.

 ![https://media.giphy.com/media/l0IykD4Qlupu1FxpC/giphy.gif](https://media.giphy.com/media/l0IykD4Qlupu1FxpC/giphy.gif)

 Basically, Whenever your component "re-render", It will send current "this.state" to this server. which will convert this JSON into a tabular format.

+This is a sample usecase, This tool can be used in various ways.
 # How to use this project
 ## Start State Viewer
 ```